The past year had a massive curveball thrown at us in the form of a pandemic. The world cooped up indoors, and quarantine became the new normal.

 59. Blogging Your Passion

-This website teaches you how to become a better blogger through its different online courses, podcasts and mentoring program.
+This website teaches you how to become a better blogger through its different online courses, podcasts, and mentoring program.

 60. Melyssa Griffin

-Melyssa Griffin helps bloggers and creative entrepreneurs stand out online and grow their income through webinars, e-courses and podcasts.
+Melyssa Griffin helps bloggers and creative entrepreneurs stand out online and grow their income through webinars, e-courses, and podcasts.

-A clean and to-the-point blog, Obstacle.co gives the most relevant blogging advice to its readers, in addition to its blogging bootcamp and course.
+A clean and to-the-point blog, Obstacle.co gives the most relevant blogging advice to its readers, in addition to its blogging boot camp and course.

 62. Rob Powell Biz Blog

-Join mini-courses on starting a blog, improving your ranking on Google and learning email marketing.
+Join mini-courses on starting a blog, improving your ranking on Google, and learning email marketing.

 63. Guest Post Tracker

 You can grow your organic traffic by writing guest posts for like-minded websites.
-Guest Post Tracker, as the name suggests, keeps an updated list of blogs that accept guest posts and what they charge for it.
+Guest Post Tracker, as the name suggests, keeps an updated list of blogs that accept guest posts and what they charge for them.

-Tips: Get the best blogging tips, tricks and practical help from here
+Tips: Get the best blogging tips, tricks, and practical help from here